 Pre-Race Briefing and Check-in:

-The briefing will be held race morning at 7:10 AM sharp near the Tea Room at High Knob in Gambrill.
+The briefing will be held race morning at 7:10 AM sharp at the start line at Manor.
 Check-in and number pickup is from 6:15 to 7:10 am.

-There are bathrooms at High Knob and the turn around point (Manor Area).
-Please remember that the race trail is on public land, so leave no litter of any kind, biodegradable or otherwise, on the trail.
+There are bathrooms at Manor and the turn around point (High Knob).
+Please remember that the race is on public land, so leave no litter of any kind, biodegradable or otherwise.
 Other organizations have been permanently banned for environmental abuse.
 We don't want that to happen to us.

-All we give out is a wink, smile, handshake, and the prestigious Cat Card.
+You get a one of or a combination of... a wink, smile, handshake, fist bump.
+Hugs are only given to those about to collapse.
+We do this so you don't fall and embarrass yourself when the wheels fall off (so to speak).
+During this welcome back process you be given a prestigious Cat Card.
 This professionally hand crafted wallet size card entitles the barer to bragging rights and a rightful place in ultra running history.

-Around 1:00 the rogue chef starts grilling.
-We have burgers, veggie burgers (for non meat eaters) hot dogs, chips, water melon, ice cold water, soda, ice tea, lemonade and a local favorite... the "exploded potato" from a.k.a.
-Frisco's.
-There will be other assorted stuff depending what's on sale at Costco and Sam's Club and what Rogue Chef Bob Fabia decides to do.
-There's plenty of trees for a shady comfortable post race collapsing experience.
+Around 1:00 we do BBQ and other assorted stuff depending what's on sale at Costco and Sam's Club and what our Rogue Chef Bob Fabia decides to do.
+There will also be Exploded Potato's from A.K.A.
+Frisco's in Frederick, chips, water melon, ice cold water, soda, lemonade and "other".
+There's ample room in the Pavilion as well as trees for a shady comfortable post race collapsing experience.
 A setting in which to ponder why you ran a race on what could be the hottest day of the year.
-The deck on the back of the tea room over looks the last stretch of the course and it's a perfect place to cheer, heckle or console other runners as they finish the race.
-The Park service allows beer in and around the "Tea Room" which is race HQ.
+The Park service allows beer in and around the Pavilion.
 So its BYOB if that's part of your post race recovery plan.

 Rick and Nancy Hamilton conceived and held the first run on Saturday March 5, 1994.
 The first run was considered a "fun" run with no "official" race results retained or distributed.
 In 1995 and 1996 it was run as an "official" race.
 During those two years there was also a 30k race for those unable or unwilling to run the full 50k distance but was stopped in 1999.
 For those three years the course was a point-to-point, which started at Chestnut Picnic Area in Catoctin Mountain Park and ended at High Knob in Gambrill State Park.
 Due to logistics and remodeling of the Tea Room and time commitment for the Hamilton's the race was cancelled in 1997 and 1998.
 After intense negotiations between Ric Hamilton and Kevin Sayers (current race director) the race was revived on Saturday March 13, 1999.
 That same year a second race was held in August when the race date was permanently moved from the frigid month of March to the hot, humid and intolerable month of August.
-It has subsequently been moved to July.
-The Half Cat (25k) was established in 2017 for those utrarunners over the age of 52 who are on the down side of their careers and struggle with cutoffs.
+In 2010 the race was moved to 3rd weekend in July.
+In 2012 the race was moved to the second weekend of July so the RD could make the Sturgis Motorcycle Rally in time.
+The Half Cat (25k) was established in 2016 for those utrarunners over the age of 52 who are on the down side of their careers and struggle with cutoffs.
+The course was reversed in 2020 with the Start/Finish line now in the Manor Parking Area.
+Also in 2020 Half Cat entry was opened to all ages and all abilites.